Mastering Forgiveness: The Art of Letting Go

 Did you misunderstand the other party's intent?

-Did you project a closed off demeanor or lack of interest in the other party's concern?
+Did you project a closed-off demeanor or lack of interest in the other party's concern?

 Did you have unrealistic expectations of the other party?